diyakharb1029/ecoyaan-checkout-flow/README.md

 A simplified checkout flow inspired by **Ecoyaan**, built using **Next.js, React, TypeScript, and Tailwind CSS** as part of a frontend engineering assignment.

-The application demonstrates a multi-step checkout experience where users can review their cart, enter shipping details, simulate payment, and view an order success screen.
+The application demonstrates a responsive multi-step checkout experience where users can review their cart, enter shipping details, simulate payment, and view an order success page.

 ---